 Use this form to sponsor a visa applicant and show they will not become public charges while in the United States.
-The sponsor must file a separate affidavit for each applicant.
+You must file a separate affidavit for each applicant.

 Use this form to petition for an alien worker to become a permanent resident in the United States.

 Use this form if you are a lawful permanent resident and wish to file for relief under former INA section 212(c).

 Congress repealed former INA section 212(c) effective April 1, 1997.
 However, the U.S. Supreme Court decided in 2001 that the repeal does not apply to lawful permanent residents who pleaded guilty to a crime before April 1, 1997 (INS v.
 St. Cyr, 533 U.S. 289).
 In Matter of Abdelghany, 26 I&N Dec.
 254 (BIA 2014), the Board of Immigration Appeals held that relief under former INA section 212(c) is also available to otherwise eligible lawful permanent residents, even if they were convicted following a trial before April 1, 1997.

 Note: This form was previously titled, “Application for Advance Permission to Return to Unrelinquished Domicile.”

 This form allows inadmissible nonimmigrant aliens to apply for advance permission to temporarily enter the United States.

 - Inadmissible nonimmigrant already in possession of appropriate documents;

 - Applicant for T or U nonimmigrant status.

 Note: If you are seeking admission under the Visa Waiver Program (VWP) pursuant to INA section 217, you should NOT file this form.
 Aliens from VWP countries who are inadmissible must apply for a nonimmigrant visa at a U.S. Embassy or consulate for authorization to travel.
 You should contact the appropriate U.S. embassy or consulate if you have any questions regarding your admissibility under VWP.